YoofiBP/command-line-notes-app/README.md

 I created this application to test out creating command-line applications.

 Its a simple notes app that operates through the terminal with Create, Read, and Delete operations.
+Notes are stored in a JSON file in the root directory of the program

 I used the command line packages [yargs](https://www.npmjs.com/package/yargs) and chalk to make this possible